 Confused?
 It Makes More Sense if You Start at the Home Page

 Questions about Personal Finance Software?
 Call (503) 309-1369 or Send E-mail to firstname.lastname@example.org

 |Price and ordering information are at the bottom

-Most of what's available on free financial calculator websites is also here for free.
-You can also download the spreadsheet and use them all offline.
+Most of what's available on free financial calculator websites is on this sheet, so you use them offline.

 Calculate internal rate of return to five decimal places based on a series of up to 360-cash flow periods.

 This is used for determining an overall rate of return on an investment with unequal cash flows.

 It has a column where you’d enter cash flow dates and then it gives the bottom-line rate of return results as is, and also compounded annually.

 Compare the growth (or shrinkage) of money given three different compound annual interest rates.